Levelset raises $30 million to improve money management for contractors in construction – TechCrunch

-Scott Wolfe, chief executive officer of the New Orleans-based money management and payment startup for contractors in the construction industry, always thought he’d be in the grocery business.
+Scott Wolfe, chief executive officer of Levelset, the New Orleans-based money management and payment startup for contractors in the construction industry, always thought he’d be in the grocery business.

 His family owned a number of grocery stores around New Orleans and he was readying himself to go into the family business when Hurricane Katrina hit.